Estadio Akron: History

 In February 2004, C.D.
 Guadalajara announced that it would construct a new stadium of its own, intending to leave Estadio Jalisco.
-Construction on the stadium did not begin until May 2007.
+After delays, construction on the stadium began in May 2007.

 The third public football match at the stadium was a friendly between Guadalajara and Manchester United on 30 July 2010.
 Guadalajara won the game 3–2, with the first goal at the stadium scored by Javier "Chicharito" Hernández playing for Guadalajara.
 This match was held to represent Hernández's transfer from Guadalajara to Manchester United, with Hernández playing the first half for Guadalajara and switching sides to Manchester United in the second half, thus symbolically sealing his transfer contract that had been signed in March 2010.

-The stadium hosted 8 matches of the 2011 FIFA U-17 World Cup, including a semifinal, between Uruguay and Brazil.
+The stadium hosted eight matches of the 2011 FIFA U-17 World Cup, including a semifinal, between Uruguay and Brazil.

 It was also the venue of the opening and closing ceremonies of the 2011 Pan American Games, where it also hosted all the matches of both men's and women's football tournament.

 In May 2012, following criticism regarding the artificial field, it was announced that the stadium would replace the artificial turf with natural grass.
 The replacement was complete by July.

 In December 2017, the stadium changed its name from Estadio Omnilife to Estadio Akron, after signing a sponsorship deal with a car lubricants firm for 10 years.

 The venue hosted the Canelo Álvarez vs. John Ryder boxing fight in 2023.

 The Weeknd performed during his After Hours til Dawn Tour on 25 October 2023.

 Shakira performed during her Las Mujeres Ya No Lloran World Tour on 16 and 17 March 2025.